assombrance/Quantomatic/README.md

 Use `Quantomatic.bat` instead on Windows.

 ## Disclaimer
 This software is a for of the Quantomatic project from akissinger.
 Exept from the matrix bit, everything has been done [there](https://github.com/Quantomatic/quantomatic).
 This project may eventually be included in the official Quantomatic.
-Run